 MUSIC INSPIRED ME TO BECOME A PHOTOGRAPHER

-Living in a small industrial town on the outskirts of Liverpool, I thought my career options were limited.
-There weren’t any real local artistic influences, and unlike sporting activities where they had local clubs, I found outlets for my artistic hobbies were limited.
+Living in a small industrial town on the outskirts of Liverpool, I felt ‘arty’ career options were limited.
+There weren’t any real local artistic influences, and unlike sporting activities where they had local clubs and places to go, I found outlets for my artistic hobbies were limited.

 I spent most of my free time watching films and listening to music.
 Firstly, it was pop music and Michael Jackson but then I discovered ‘real bands’ like Nirvana, The Smiths, The Beatles, The Stones Roses and Oasis.

 I have always loved how music can help switch your mood.
 It has the power to help you smile, cry and dance, but more importantly, you can anchor a memory to a song and an album can provide the soundtrack to a time in your life.

 THE VERVE AT HAIGH HALL

-Waking up on the day of the gig with no ticket for accessing the concert didn’t deter me and best friend John when we decided to take the chance and headed to Wigan to see if we could get a ticket outside the venue.
+Waking up on the day of the gig with no ticket for accessing the concert didn’t deter me and best friend John when we decided to take a chance and headed to Wigan to see if we could get a ticket outside the venue.

-It is interesting and powerful how death, mortality and time plays a part in these things because here I was watching a young guy called Richard Ashcroft (the lead singer of The Verve) who seemed invincible on stage.
-Singing a song called ‘The drugs don’t work’, a song in which the nation took to their hearts to help heal their grief of a passed Princess.
+It is interesting and powerful how death, mortality and time plays a part in these things because here I was watching a young guy called Richard Ashcroft (the lead singer of The Verve) who seemed invincible on stage, singing a song called ‘The drugs don’t work’, a song in which the nation had taken to their hearts to help heal their grief of a passed Princess.

 MEDIA CAREER FOLLOWED

 It’s now 2018 and I’ve had a beautiful, successful career following my dreams working in the media industry.
 Firstly, I trained as a camera operator and worked on TV shows such as Shameless and Hollyoaks as a cameraman with personal highlights of filming a television documentary with rock group U2 and photographing music icon Paul Weller.

 How I became a photographer Here

 RICHARD ASHCROFT NATURAL REBEL CONCERT PHOTOGRAPHY

 I arrived eagerly at the venue in plenty of time and was given a press pass.
 I took a quick tour of the hall; and found I was placed in the press pit – the section at the front with a number of established press photographers.

-The style of photography that has always fascinated me (and still does to this day).
-Iconic images such as Marilyn Monroe’s ‘Flying Skirt’ by Sam Shaw, ‘4 Days in New York’ by Ed Feingersh and the works of Herb Ritts and Cartier Bression.
-Then on to slightly newer photographers such as Mario Testino, Vincent Peters and the iconic commercial images of Calvin Klein and Guess jeans always catch my eye.
+The style of photography that has always fascinated me (and still does to this day) are iconic images such as Marilyn Monroe’s ‘Flying Skirt’ by Sam Shaw, ‘4 Days in New York’ by Ed Feingersh and the works of Herb Ritts and Cartier Bression.
+Modern photographers such as Mario Testino, Vincent Peters and the iconic commercial images of Calvin Klein and Guess jeans always catch my eye.

-So my gut instinct was to take a chance and to shoot the concert from the audience perspective.
+My gut instinct was to take a chance and to photograph the concert from the audience perspective.
 I wanted to try and emulate the feeling from the very first time seeing Richard Ashcroft all those years ago at Haigh Hall.
-That passion, energy and excitement!
+The passion, energy and excitement!